BlackVS/CTFs/r2con2020/tasks/hellcode/README.md

 ```

 I added **assert** to catch *different* binaries i.e. I suspected that game is not over %)
-Getting assert I rechecked *different* binary and found other valudationg algorthm, added to script and so on.
+Getting assert I rechecked *different* binary and found other validation algorithm, added it to script and so on.

 Final script is: